 Temple Christian College has been blessed by God from its inception with a strong Biblical basis for its existence.
 We believe that every Christian has an individual and corporate responsibility under God to reach the lost, love the unlovable and touch the untouchable and our desire for our students is that they would have opportunities to experience short term mission trips to areas such as Cambodia and Papua New Guinea.

 In addition to giving our staff and students the opportunity to participate in Mission Trips, Temple Christian College also has a very strong desire to financially support a number of community outreaches and charitable projects.
-Through active fund raising and giving, we have been able to raise over $58,400 in funds as a school community (Mile End & Paralowie, 2016) for community outreach projects.
+Through active fund raising and giving, we have been able to raise over $93,394 in funds as a school community (Mile End & Paralowie, during 2018) for community outreach projects.

 Temple Christian College has a very vibrant range of co-curricular activities to offer students throughout the year.
 Our focus of giving students the opportunity to develop their God given gifts and talents sees a wide range of activities in which the students can choose to participate.